top of page

 Search

-Some of you may have received notifications from E-commerce marketplaces such Lazada and Shopee that you will need to submit a DTI Trustmark.
-If you sell online, whether through Shopee, Lazada, TikTok Shop, Facebook/Instagram, your own website, or even by “live-selling,” this DTI Trustmark may soon be a requirement in order to build trust with future and current customers.
+Some of you may have received notifications from e-commerce marketplaces such as Lazada and Shopee.
+They may require you to submit a DTI Trustmark.
+If you sell online—whether through Shopee, Lazada, TikTok Shop, Facebook/Instagram, your own website, or even by “live-selling”—this DTI Trustmark may soon be a requirement.
+It helps build trust with both future and current customers.

 What is the DTI Trustmark?

-The E-Commerce Philippine Trustmark (Trustmark) is a government-issued digital badge for businesses engaged in e-commerce, with an emphasis on legal compliance, consumer protection, transparency, and responsible online practices.
+The E-Commerce Philippine Trustmark (Trustmark) is a government-issued digital badge for businesses engaged in e-commerce.
+It emphasizes legal compliance, consumer protection, transparency, and responsible online practices.

 Who is the Trustmark for?

-It’s for businesses engaged in internet transactions or e-commerce, including digital platforms, online merchants, and e-retailers (B2B and B2C).
+The Trustmark is designed for businesses engaged in internet transactions or e-commerce.
+This includes digital platforms, online merchants, and e-retailers (B2B and B2C).

 DTI Trustmark Requirements